|

 45. Don't forget to practice your double

 stroke roll as triplets (Ex.
-RRL, LRR, LLR, RLL)
+RRL, LRR, LLR, RLL).
+Use a

 46. Midi - It's here to stay.
 It